-I promote and support open access at Newcastle University as part of the Library Research Services team.
-I have previously worked as a researcher (virology) and in staff development on the use of technology in higher education.
+I provide support for Open Research at Newcastle University as part of the Library Research Services team.
+I've previously worked in open access, staff development and as a researcher in molecular virology.

 As part of Newcastle University’s Research Strategy, we are evolving our research culture in collaboration with the whole research community.
 We invite the research community across career stages, job families, and disciplines, to join this first Skills Academy Research Culture workshop: Towards Open Research.